Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 What is screening?

-Perhaps, after reading the title, many will ask themselves the question: "What is screening?"
+Perhaps many, having read the title, will ask themselves the question: “What is screening?”

-In fact, the vast majority of people have no idea about it, and some have not even heard the word!
-Meanwhile, many of these people screening examination of the body could help avoid serious health problems!
-After all, it has long been known that the earlier it was possible to detect a problem, the greater the chances of its successful elimination.
-It follows from this that a periodically conducted full examination of the body of people at risk for a particular disease can help "catch" the beginning of the development of pathology and take active and effective measures to cure it.
-At the same time, the price of a complete diagnosis of the human body in our clinic in Moscow is immeasurably lower than the cost of treating advanced diseases, both in monetary and moral terms!
+In fact, the vast majority of people have no idea about it, and some have never even heard of the word!
+Meanwhile, many of these people body screening examination could help avoid serious health problems!
+After all, it has long been known that the earlier a problem was detected, the greater the chances of its successful elimination.
+It follows from this that a periodic full examination of the body of people at risk for a particular disease can help to “catch” the onset of the development of pathology and take active and effective measures to cure it.
+At the same time the price full diagnostics of the human body in our clinic in Moscow is immeasurably lower than the cost of treating advanced diseases, both in monetary terms and morally!

-It is widely believed that Screening means "Screening, selection".
-In HR management, this may be true.
-But this word has another translation: "Protection", "Shielding someone from something unfavorable."
-It is this meaning that underlies the term "screening studies".
+It is widely believed that Screening means “Sifting, selection.”
+In HR management this may be true.
+But this word has another translation: “Protection,” “Protecting someone from something unfavorable.”
+It is this meaning that underlies the term “screening studies”.

-Generally speaking, from time to time pass complete (complex) medical examination is worth any adult living in Moscow or in another large or industrial city, since, as a rule, the ecological situation in such places in itself is a risk factor for various diseases.
-This is the price people pay for the opportunity to be closer to “civilization”.
+Generally speaking, go through from time to time full (comprehensive) medical examination is worth it to any adult living in Moscow or another large or industrial city, since, as a rule, the environmental situation in such places is itself a risk factor for various diseases.
+This is the price that people pay for the opportunity to be closer “to civilization.”

-One should not think that it is exclusively about the elderly.
-Unfortunately, the tendency to "rejuvenate" very many formidable diseases, which arose during the development of industry and technology, is not weakening, but, on the contrary, is intensifying.
-More and more often, young people by generally accepted standards are found to have oncological diseases, which are the result of not only an unfavorable environmental situation, but also an improper lifestyle, disruption of work and rest, physical inactivity, an unbalanced diet saturated with harmful products, and the like.
-But not only oncological diseases have become "younger"!
-Diseases of the cardiovascular system, lungs, liver and other organs have become "younger".
+You should not think that we are talking exclusively about older people.
+Unfortunately, the tendency towards “rejuvenation” of many formidable diseases, which arose during the development of industry and technology, is not weakening, but on the contrary, it is intensifying.
+Increasingly, young people, by generally accepted standards, are diagnosed with cancer, which is the result not only of an unfavorable environmental situation, but also of an unhealthy lifestyle, violation of work and rest schedules, physical inactivity, an unbalanced diet rich in harmful foods, and the like.
+But not only cancer diseases have become “younger”!
+Diseases of the cardiovascular system, lungs, liver, and other organs have become “younger.”

-None of us can be completely sure that these formidable diseases have not yet taken root in our bodies, which is why a periodic comprehensive medical examination of all organs and systems of the body is a necessity, not a luxury (by the way, the price of screening tests in Moscow is relatively low , as you can see by looking at the table below) for any person from the age of 30 - 35!
+None of us can be completely confident that these formidable diseases have not yet taken root in our bodies, which is why periodic comprehensive medical examination of all organs and systems of the body is a necessity, not a luxury (by the way, the price of screening tests in Moscow is relatively low , as you can see by looking at the table below) for any person, starting from the age of 30 - 35 years!

 What screening programs does GMS Clinic offer?

-It is clear that the problems encountered by people of different sexes and different age groups are of a different nature.
-In order to most effectively identify these problems and, at the same time, optimize the cost of this process for our patients, the specialists of GMS Clinic have developed several programs, each of which is designed and recommended for people of a certain gender and age.
+It is clear that problems that arise in people of different genders and different age categories, are of a different nature.
+In order to most effectively identify these problems and, at the same time, optimize the cost of this process for our patients, GMS Clinic specialists have developed several programs, each of which is intended and recommended for people of a certain gender and age.

-It is worth noting that, despite some differences in volume associated with the specific characteristics of people in the group for which this or that screening program is intended, they all assume to undergo a full examination of the body, including computer diagnostics, all the necessary analyzes and studies. , allowing to draw correct conclusions about the state of the human body as a whole and about the work of its individual systems.
+It is worth noting that, despite some differences in volume associated with specific features people included in the group for which this or that screening program is intended, all of them are expected to undergo a full examination of the body, including computer diagnostics, all the necessary tests and studies, allowing one to draw correct conclusions about the state of the human body as a whole and its functioning individual systems.

-That is, we can say that the periodic passage of people through a full examination of the body with the performance of studies and analyzes necessary for their age and gender, allows you to minimize the risk that a person will suddenly find himself in front of the fact that he has a serious illness in an advanced stage.
+That is, we can say that the periodic passage by people full examination body with the necessary research and analysis for their age and gender, allows us to minimize the risk that a person will suddenly find himself faced with the fact that he has serious illness in an advanced stage.

 Why GMS Clinic?

-GMS Clinic is a multidisciplinary medical and diagnostic center that provides a wide range of medical services and the ability to solve most health problems using Western-level medicine without leaving Moscow.
+GMS Clinic is a multidisciplinary medical and diagnostic center, providing wide range medical services and the opportunity to solve most health problems with the help of Western-level medicine without leaving Moscow.

 • Own parking